university-of-york/research-it-documentation/docs/source/using_viking/jobscripts_program_specific.rst

 .. note::

-    The crucial step in the above job script is setting ``--cpus-per-task=4``, to ensure that you request the same number of cores that you are using in your ``R`` script to parallelize over.
+    The crucial step in the above job script is setting ``--cpus-per-task=4``, to ensure that you request the same number of cores that you are using in your ``R`` script to parallelise over.

 .. attention::

     Always explicitly specify the number of cores in your ``R`` code when possible.
-This is because some ``R`` packages use ``parallel::detect_cores()`` to identify the number of cores on the system to parallelize over.
+This is because some ``R`` packages use ``parallel::detect_cores()`` to identify the number of cores on the system to parallelise over.
 However, this doesn't work on Viking as it returns the number of cores in total on the node, **not** the number of cores you have requested and can result in unexpected behaviour.

 Array jobs